la2050/archive/_projects/2016/musicworks-connecting-music-industry-pros-to-underserved-kids-for-social-transformation.md

   - Infrastructure (building/space/vehicles etc.)
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  To leverage our prime location in the capital of the entertainment and music industries, L.A.
+Works has launched MusicWorks to harness the excitement garnered by music-industry professionals in order to significantly increase volunteerism in L.A..
+This project will make L.A. the “best place to connect” by bringing together music industry pros with after-school music programs to excite youth participants; inspire a new cadre of skilled-volunteers; and raise the profiles of the programs served.
 project_impact: >-
   ["Social & emotional support","Rates of volunteerism","Residential
   segregation","Total number of local social media friends and connections